Ritenour Husky Health Center Q & A

 Chronic childhood illnesses such as asthma and untreated mental health issues can lead a student to struggle in school and eventually drop out, which in turn can lead to other risky health behaviors and poor health outcomes

 The Husky Health Center is the first of its kind in the Ritenour School District.
 The center allows students access to integrated health services during school hours.
-The medical services students may access include chronic disease management for asthma and diabetes, wellness exams, immunizations, physicals, sports physicals, nutrition guidance and referrals for other medical services at the new center.
-The center will also have licensed clinical behavioral health consultants (beginning Feb.
-11, 2019) who are trained in providing counseling.
-The behavior health consultant does not diagnose mental health disorders or provide prescriptions.
+The medical services students may access include chronic disease management for asthma, immunizations, physicals, and referrals for other medical services.
+Behavioral health services include individual group and family counseling.
+The behavioral health provider does not diagnose mental health disorders or provide prescriptions.
 A referral can be made for those services.
-In the future, the center may offer dental care.
+In the future, the center may offer dental care, lab and pharmacy.

 Who is eligible to receive medical services at the new center?

 Only enrolled Ritenour students in grades PreK - 12 are eligible to receive services at the center.
-The Husky Health Center will function much like a traditional community health center, offering services to students regardless of their insurance or financial status.
+The Husky Health Center functions much like a traditional community health center, offering services to students regardless of their insurance or financial status.

 The school-based health center will seek payment for services from the patient’s medical insurance payer source.
 However, no patient will be turned away because of an inability to pay.
 There will be no collection of fees when students are at the center for their appointments.